-Designed in 1974, it is a tool that has the ability to communicate the level of awareness of patients with acute or traumatic brain injury.
+Designed in 1974, it is a tool that can communicate patients’ level of awareness of acute or traumatic brain injury.

-The most widely used methods to describe traumatic brain injury (TBI) are the Glasgow Coma scale (GCS) and the abbreviated scale of injury (AIS).
+The most widely used methods to describe traumatic brain injury (TBI) are the Glasgow Coma Scale (GCS) and the abbreviated scale of damage (AIS).

 Recent evidence suggests that the presentation of the Glasgow coma scale in elderly patients may be higher than in younger patients with an equivalent anatomical severity of traumatic brain injury.

-Used by trained medical professionals, the Glasgow coma scale is an objective and reliable tool that nurses and nursing students should become familiar with, regardless of where they work.
+The Glasgow coma scale is an objective and reliable tool used by trained medical professionals that nurses and nursing students should become familiar with, regardless of where they work.

-Most commonly used in the intensive care unit and in the emergency room, nurses may need to perform a Glasgow coma scale on a patient at any time.
+Most commonly used in the intensive care unit and the emergency room, nurses may need to perform a Glasgow coma scale on a patient.

-The Glasgow coma scale, which can identify changes in consciousness in patients with traumatic brain injuries, is a tool that requires nurses to fully understand their purpose and how to use it.
+The Glasgow coma scale, which can identify changes in consciousness in patients with traumatic brain injuries, is a tool that requires nurses to understand their purpose and how to use it fully.

-Population expected to use the Glasgow coma scale
+The population is expected to use the Glasgow coma scale.

-The Glasgow coma scale was originally developed to help determine the severity of a coma or dysfunction after a traumatic brain injury, but it can be useful for any condition that leads to an alteration of consciousness.
+The Glasgow coma scale was initially developed to help determine the severity of a coma or dysfunction after a traumatic brain injury.
+Still, it can be helpful for any condition that leads to an alteration of consciousness.

-Today, it is used systematically for many conditions, including stroke (subarachnoid hemorrhage, intracerebral hemorrhage or ischemic stroke), infection, seizures, brain abscess, general traumas, non-traumatic coma, overdose and poisoning.
+It is used systematically for many conditions, including stroke (subarachnoid hemorrhage, intracerebral hemorrhage, or ischemic stroke), infection, seizures, brain abscess, general traumas, non-traumatic coma, overdose, and poisoning.

-It can also be administered in a variety of settings, such as prehospital, arrival at the emergency department and in the hours after admission, which allows you to control changes and trends in the patient’s consciousness over time.
+It can also be administered in various settings, such as prehospital, arrival at the emergency department, and hours after admission, allowing you to control changes and trends in the patient’s consciousness over time.

 Modified scales have been developed for use in other populations.
-The Glasgow Coma Scale – Extended (GCS-E) includes the use of an amnesia scale to prevent premature discharge of patients with mild traumatic brain injury.
+The Glasgow Coma Scale – Extended (GCS-E) includes using an amnesia scale to prevent premature discharge of patients with mild traumatic brain injury.

 The scales developed for use in the pediatric population have also been modified.
-The motor scale has proved to be the most useful for evaluation in both older and preverbal children when studying closed traumas.
+The motor scale has proved to be the most useful for evaluating older and preverbal children when studying closed traumas.

-The Glasgow comma scale should be performed at the time of admission and then every four hours unless otherwise indicated by the medical team.
+The Glasgow coma scale should be performed at admission and then every four hours unless otherwise indicated by the medical team.

 The documentation of the Glasgow coma scale is crucial since the medical team, which usually includes neurology, will use this to determine the improvement or decompensation of the patient.